navtech-io/Simpleflow/docs/simpleflow-script-reference/simpleflow-script-reference.md

 ## Emitters
-Emitters are a kind of special functions to collect the stream of data and outputs, which are helpful to read the data from script execution.
+Emitters are a kind of special function to collect the stream of data and outputs, which are helpful to read the data from script execution.

 | Emitter Type | Syntax                      	|
 |--------------|--------------------------------|